matrix-org/matrix.org/.github/ISSUE_TEMPLATE/update-ecosystem-info.md

 ## Suggested Correction

 What is the correct information?
-_If possible, please provide a source (link to a GitHub repo, official docs, or a blog post) to help maintainers verify the change._
+_If possible, please provide a source (link to a GitHub repo, official docs, or a blog post) or attach a screenshot to help maintainers verify the change._

 ## Additional Context